runabol/tork-docs/src/app/config/page.md

 [middleware.web.keyauth]
 enabled = false
-# if left blank, it will auto-generate a key
+key = ""        # if left blank, it will auto-generate a key and print it to the logs on startup

-# and print it to the logs on startup
+[middleware.web]
-key = ""
+bodylimit = "500K" # Limit can be specified as 4x, where x is one of the multiple from K, M, G, T or P.

 # rate limiter middleware